bowman-lab/PopShift/README.md

 parallel -j 8 obabel -opdbqt {} -o {}qt :::: receptor_paths.txt
 ```

-or with `prepare_receptor`:
+Or with `prepare_receptor`:

 ```
 parallel -j 8 prepare_receptor -r {} -o {}qt :::: receptor_paths.txt
 ```

-what's going on here? scrutinizing the docs for [parallel](https://www.gnu.org/software/parallel/parallel_tutorial.html) suggests that parallel will be running the commandline on each of the elements in the file when in `::::` input mode. it substitutes each line into the 'command line' you provide as an argument wherever the curly braces are, then runs that as its own subprocess.
+What's going on here?
+Scrutinizing the docs for [parallel](https://www.gnu.org/software/parallel/parallel_tutorial.html) suggests that parallel will be running the commandline on each of the elements in the file when in `::::` input mode.
+It substitutes each line into the 'command line' you provide as an argument wherever the curly braces are, then runs that as its own subprocess.

-using [xargs](https://manpages.org/xargs) as an alternative to parallel:
+Using [xargs](https://manpages.org/xargs) as an alternative to parallel:

 ```
 find frame_picking_system_dir/receptor/ -name '*.pdb' | xargs -i% -n 1 -p 8 obabel -opdbqt % -o %qt
 ```

-if only dealing with a few frame-picking runs (or maybe just one) for a relatively parsimonious msm (one with few states), we can afford to do this sequentially (nicer if you're getting errors, as well). in this case, by far the easiest thing to do is write a simple loop in the shell of your choosing. here's a while loop that takes advantage of the redirect-to-file from `find` given in the `parallel` example:
+If only dealing with a few frame-picking runs (or maybe just one) for a relatively parsimonious msm (one with few states), we can afford to do this sequentially (nicer if you're getting errors, as well).
+In this case, by far the easiest thing to do is write a simple loop in the shell of your choosing.
+Here's a while loop that takes advantage of the redirect-to-file from `find` given in the `parallel` example:

 ```
 while read receptor_path; do